EmiliosRichards/File-Management-System/README.md

   - **Document Class**: Initially, a `Document` class was developed to handle operations on single documents, including reading, writing, and retrieving file sizes.
 Although these functionalities were ultimately not included in the final product, this class laid the foundational work for handling files.
   - **FileManager Class**: This class was designed to handle broader file operations such as moving, listing, and deleting files and directories.
 It serves as the backbone of the system, managing the core functionalities.
   - **CLI Class**: Developed towards the end of this phase, the CLI class encapsulates the user interface logic, handling user input and managing the display of outputs and messages.

-- **Learning and Research**:
-  - During this phase, substantial time was invested in researching best practices and learning new techniques essential for overcoming implementation challenges.
-This ongoing learning process was integral to the successful development of the system.

 ### Phase 2: Advanced Features and System Integration